dhlab-basel/Sipi/README.md

   ```

 - `success, errormsg = server.copyTmpfile()` :
 shttp saves uploaded files in a temporary location (given by the config variable "tmpdir") and deletes it after the request has been served.
 This function is used to copy the file to another location where it can be used/retrieved by shttps/sipi.
 Returns true, nil on success or false, errormsg on failure.
+- `server.log(message, loglevel)` :
+Writes a message into the logfile.
+Loglevels are
+    - server.loglevel.trace
+    - server.loglevel.debug
+    - server.loglevel.info
+    - server.loglevel.warning
+    - server.loglevel.error
+    - server.loglevel.critical
+    - server.loglevel.off

 Sipi provides the following predefined variables:
 - `server.has_openssl` : True if openssl is available